learn-software-engineering/learn-software-engineering/content/software-engineering/0200-sdlc/05-testing.en.md

   color: 'skyblue'
 ---

 Software testing, at its core, is an activity where software undergoes various forms of evaluation.
-It’s conducted to ensure that the software adheres to specified requirements and doesn't demonstrate unwanted behaviors[^1].
-It is a meticulous blend of logic and creativity: logic to methodically navigate predefined paths and creativity to anticipate unexpected scenarios and user behaviors.
+It’s conducted to ensure that the software adheres to specified requirements and doesn't demonstrate unwanted behaviours[^1].
+It is a meticulous blend of logic and creativity: logic to methodically navigate predefined paths and creativity to anticipate unexpected scenarios and user behaviours.

 Before diving into its components, let's recognize the non-negotiable importance of testing in the SDLC.